 While the Colorado Job Creation and Main Street Revitalization Act was passed in mid-2014, the existing State tax credit also remains in place for the time-being.
 The State tax credit covers 20% of qualified rehabilitation expenses, up to a maximum $50,000 credit, for properties listed on the National Register of Historic Places, the Colorado State Register, or designated by a Certified Local Government, such as Denver.
 An attached provision suspends the tax credit in years in which the state’s economy does not grow at least 6%, however, the suspended tax credit can be taken (in full) in subsequent years where the state’s economy does exceed 6%.
 In order to qualify for the tax credit your property must meet specific guidelines.
-To learn more about the program as administered through Denver and to determine if your property qualifies, visit the Denver Landmark Preservation Commission’s webpage here
+To learn more about the program as administered through the City of Denver and to determine if your property qualifies, visit the Denver Landmark Preservation Commission’s webpage here

 Be sure to wait until your preliminary application is approved before you begin rehabilitation work!

 The credit is available in 2014 and we encourage you to explore using this preservation incentive.